Chapter 8: The Body Becomes the Storyteller

 • Gut issues

-• Sensory-triggered flashbacks (set off by sound, smell, etc.—like cars backfiring, the feel of gravel under boots, and diesel fumes)
+• Sensory-triggered flashbacks (set off by sound, smell, etc.) Like cars backfiring, the sound of gravel crunching under boots, and diesel fumes.

 A soldier’s body remembers what the mind tried to forget.

-Even when the mind can’t remember or explain what happened, the body keeps acting it out—becoming a walking, breathing logbook of untold stories.
+Even when the mind can’t remember or explain what happened, the body keeps acting it out—becoming a walking logbook of untold stories.

 Letting the Body Tell Its Story

-To hear these stories, I had to learn that the body speaks in sensation—not in words.
+To hear these stories, I had to learn that the body speaks in sensation—not words.

-Where my mind tells stories in language, my body tells them through physical sensation:
+While my mind tells stories in words, my body tells them through physical sensations:

 • A clenched jaw might come from holding back anger.